-Science Progress is committed to delivering high-quality, fast peer-review for your paper, and as such has partnered with Publons.
-Publons is a third-party service that seeks to track, verify and give credit for peer review.
-Reviewers for Science Progress can opt in to Publons in order to claim their reviews or have them automatically verified and added to their reviewer profile.
+Science Progress is committed to delivering high-quality, fast peer-review for your paper, and as such has partnered with Web of Science (previously Publons).
+Web of Science is a third-party service that seeks to track, verify and give credit for peer review.
+Reviewers for Science Progress can opt into Web of Science in order to claim their reviews or have them automatically verified and added to their reviewer profile.
 Reviewers claiming credit for their review will be associated with the relevant journal, but the article name, reviewer’s decision and the content of their review are not published on the site.
-For more information visit the Publons website.
+For more information visit the Web of Science website.

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.